An Education for the Future we want to see

 Early Childhood (Preschool & Kindergarten)

-Our Early Childhood (preschool and kindergarten) classes serve children ages 3-6 years old and nurture each child’s development through gentle and sensory-rich environments and play-based activities.
+Our Early Childhood (preschool and kindergarten) classes serve children ages 3-6 years old and nurture each child’s development through engaging and sensory-rich environments and play-based activities.
 Our organic and intentionally-designed indoor and outdoor spaces encourage the young child to investigate the natural world, explore social relationships and expand imaginative capacities.
 Open-ended playtime is balanced with teacher-led programming that is rich in pre-literacy and pre-numeracy skill building.

 Elementary Grades